 Standing groundwater and water that is not being drained away from the house is another culprit.
 Water will find its way into the house through cracks and other means if it isn’t drained away from the house properly.
 This can also happen if the water table in your area is high from excessive rain.

 Moisture from the air outside

-In the summer you may open your windows to get a nice breeze crossing through to save money on air conditioning.
-But bringing in outside air can add to more water vapors to the overall house and especially the basement.
+In the summer, you may open your windows to get a nice breeze crossing through to save money on air conditioning.
+But bringing in outside air can add more water vapors to the overall house and especially the basement.

-Another way is that the warm air from outside can cause condensation when it hits the cooler air of the basement.
+Another way is that the warm air from outside can cause condensation when it hits the basement’s cooler air.
 This combining of two different air types can cause moisture to form.